hitsthings/redux-packet/README.md

 }
 ```

 But when working with this state in your code, you typically don't want to deal with all that normalized state and understanding how it fits together.
 Ideally you'd handle that all in one place and expose it in a more intuitive shape.
-This is where React Packet comes in.
+This is where Redux Packet comes in.
 It encourages you to create that "one place".

 ### pack()